-The Act would be administered by the Board, with the assistance and support of the Office of the Attorney General (OAG), and claims submitted under the Act would be for businesses impacted by an order making a restriction related to the COVID-19 pandemic.
+The Act would be administered by the Board, with the assistance and support of the OAG, and claims submitted under the Act would be for businesses impacted by an order making a restriction related to the COVID-19 pandemic.

 The bill would require all claims under the Act to be filed in the period beginning January 1, 2022, and ending March 31, 2022, in a form and manner provided by the Board.
 The Board would decide each claim based on the information submitted or otherwise obtained and no hearings would be required.
 The bill would require each claim include: